 Managing Cyanobacteria (Blue-Green Algae) at Milavec Reservoir

-The Town of Frederick Parks and Open Space Department is monitoring and managing cyanobacteria at Milavec Reservoir through aeration, informational signs for recreational users, and working with upstream stakeholders and partners.
+The Town of Frederick monitors and manages cyanobacteria at Milavec Reservoir through aeration, informational signs for recreational users, working with upstream stakeholders and partners, and creating a long-term management and treatment approach through the Community Parks Master Plan process.
 Cyanobacteria blooms will happen, but through our efforts, we can manage the frequency and severity of annual blooms and inform recreational users of the potential impacts.